Undergraduate Course: Product Design: Professional Practice (DESI10143)

 Personal and intellectual autonomy: Students will develop the ability to critically evaluate ideas, evidence and experiences from an open-minded and reasoned perspective on Product Design.
 By structuring their work and contextualising it within an area of product design, choosing appropriate ways to present to specific audiences, students will analyse features, conventions and terminology used by other professionals in related areas.

-Personal effectiveness: Students will become effective and proactive individuals within the field of product design, they will be skilled in influencing positively and adapting to new situations with sensitivity and integrity.
+Personal effectiveness: Students will become effective and proactive individuals within the field of product design, they will be skilled in positively influencing and adapting to new situations with sensitivity and integrity.

 Communication: Students will develop ways to enhance their understanding of Product Design and to engage effectively with others.
-By proposing creative ways to communicate their practice they will demonstrate some originality and creativity with dealing with professional issues within the field of Product Design.
-By choosing appropriate channels to communicate their practice, they will demonstrate ability to offer professional insights, interpretation and solutions to problems and issues.
-They will propose appropriate ways to communicate their practice through various media which will require some knowledge of ICT applications.
-They will look at ways to present their work to informed audiences, communicating their work to peers, senior colleagues and specialists on a professional level.
-This will characterise a specialised area of product design.
+By proposing creative ways to communicate their practice they will demonstrate some originality and creativity when dealing with professional issues within the field of Product Design. |

 Contacts